Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

   - *Temporal coding*: information that’s encoded in the timing of spikes.
   - Odor is encoded by the detailed timing of spikes within cells and between groups of cells, including the number of spikes, the temporal pattern, rhythmicity, and cell-to-cell synchrony of spikes.
 ![Figure 8.20]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure8-20.png" | absolute_url }})
-  - Evidence of disrupting the spiking rhythm in bee lead to a loss of discrimination between similar odors, but not general odors.
+  - Evidence of disrupting the spiking rhythm in bees lead to a loss of discrimination between similar odors but not general odors.
   - This implies that information is encoded by which neurons fire and when they fire.

 ## Chapter 9: The Eye

 - The significance of vision is best demonstrated by the fact that more than a third of the human cerebral cortex is involved with analyzing the visual world.
-- Retina: the back of the eye that has photoreceptors to detect light.
+- *Retina*: the back of the eye that has photoreceptors to detect light.
 - The eye has two types of photoreceptors, one for low light and one for color.
 - The retina doesn’t detect the intensity of light but rather the differences in intensity of light.
-- Image processing happens in the retina; well before it reaches the visual cortex.
+- Image processing happens in the retina well before it reaches the visual cortex.
 - Interestingly, the cornea, rather than the lens, is where most of the eye’s refractive power comes from.
 - Visual information exiting the eye follows the path from photoreceptors → bipolar cells → ganglion cells.
-- Horizontal cells: cells that receive input from photoreceptor cells and project neurites sideways to influence surrounding bipolar cells and photoreceptors.
+- *Horizontal cells*: cells that receive input from photoreceptor cells and project neurites sideways to influence surrounding bipolar cells and photoreceptors.
 ![Figure 9.11]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure9-11.png" | absolute_url }})
-- Three important points to remember about the celluar makeup of the retina
+- Three important points to remember about the cellular makeup of the retina
   - With one exception, the only light-sensitive cells in the retina are the rod and cone photoreceptors.
   - The ganglion cells are the only source of output from the retina.
   - Ganglion cells are the only retinal neurons that fire APs, and this is essential for transmitting information outside the eye.